ByteByteGoHq/system-design-101/README.md

   <img src="images/sql execution order in db.jpeg" style="width: 580px" />
 </p>

-Step 1 - A SQL statement is sent to the database via a transport layer protocol (e.g.TCP).
+**Step 1:** A SQL statement is sent to the database via a transport layer protocol (e.g.TCP).

-Step 2 - The SQL statement is sent to the command parser, where it goes through syntactic and semantic analysis, and a query tree is generated afterward.
+**Step 2:** The SQL statement is sent to the command parser, where it goes through syntactic and semantic analysis, and a query tree is generated afterward.

-Step 3 - The query tree is sent to the optimizer.
+**Step 3:** The query tree is sent to the optimizer.
 The optimizer creates an execution plan.

-Step 4 - The execution plan is sent to the executor.
+**Step 4:** The execution plan is sent to the executor.
 The executor retrieves data from the execution.

-Step 5 - Access methods provide the data fetching logic required for execution, retrieving data from the storage engine.
+**Step 5:** Access methods provide the data fetching logic required for execution, retrieving data from the storage engine.

-Step 6 - Access methods decide whether the SQL statement is read-only.
+**Step 6:** Access methods decide whether the SQL statement is read-only.
 If the query is read-only (SELECT statement), it is passed to the buffer manager for further processing.
 The buffer manager looks for the data in the cache or data files.

-Step 7 - If the statement is an UPDATE or INSERT, it is passed to the transaction manager for further processing.
+**Step 7:** If the statement is an UPDATE or INSERT, it is passed to the transaction manager for further processing.

-Step 8 - During a transaction, the data is in lock mode.
+**Step 8:** During a transaction, the data is in lock mode.
 This is guaranteed by the lock manager.
 It also ensures the transaction’s ACID properties.

 <sub>⬆️ [_Back to Table of Contents_](#table-of-contents)</sub>